OmarAli3/BikiniHider/README.md

 # BikiniHider
-A simple ChromeExtension to hide Facebook_marketplace because it always displays unwanted and sexy images.
+A simple ChromeExtension to hide Facebook_marketplace because it always shows an adult content.

 #### To use the Extension :
  - Download this repo